 Although ants are annoying when they come indoors, they can be beneficial by feeding on fleas, termites, and other pests in the garden.
-While spraying chemicals inside the house might seem effective, it won’t prevent more ants from entering your home because most ants live outdoors.
-Instead, focus efforts on keeping ants from entering buildings.
+While spraying chemicals inside the house might seem effective, doing so won’t prevent more ants from entering your home.
+Because most ants live outdoors, focus efforts on keeping ants from entering buildings.
 Combine several methods such as caulking entryways, cleaning up food sources, and baiting when necessary.
 Avoid using pyrethroids (e.g., bifenthrin and cypermethrin), especially on hard surfaces such as driveways or sidewalks or around the foundation of buildings.
 These products pollute waterways.

 Make your house less attractive to ants.

 How baits work:

 Pesticide baits work by attracting worker ants who then take the product back to the nest where the entire colony, including queens, can be killed.
 The pesticide must be slow acting so workers won’t be killed before they get back to the nest.